Particular/docs.particular.net/nservicebus/operations/tuning.md

 partial: defaults

-Define a maximum concurrency setting that will make sure that no more messages than the specified value are ever being processed at the same time.
+Limit maximum concurrency so that no more messages than the specified value are ever being processed at the same time.
 Set this value to `1` to process messages sequentially.
-If not specified the transport will choose an optimal value.
+If not specified the transport will choose an optimal value that is a balance between throughput and effective ressource usage.

 Examples where concurrency tuning might be relevant are